 I have no doubt that it is the framework, the structure, and the community that emerges among the leaders that makes a difference for the individual and for those who participate in an ALS.
-It is probably also important that I, as the facilitator, am both an insider and outsider in the sense that I know the organisation and also that I am part of it, and simultaneously I am not employed in a single department or refer to one of the head nurses as a leader.
+It is probably also important that I, as the facilitator, am both an insider and outsider in the sense that I know the organisation and that I am part of it, and simultaneously I am not employed in a single department or have anything at stake in relation to the individual leader.